BackupTheBerlios/viscacha-svn/viscacha08/_docs/readme.txt

 5. Upload the following files from the directory "templates" (* = an ID):
+ - templates/*/attachments.html
- - templates/1/admin/topic/status.html
+ - templates/*/admin/topic/status.html
- - templates/1/newtopic/index.html
+ - templates/*/newtopic/index.html
  - templates/lang2js.php
  - templates/menu.js

 Finally upload the install/ directory and execute the update script.
-After you the update is ready and you are back in your Admin Control Panel again, please check for Updates of your installed Packages!
+After the update is ready and you are back in your Admin Control Panel, please check for Updates of your installed Packages!

 == System requirements ==